-Incident prevention can be classified as a broad term that involves understanding your responsibilities, compliance with safety work practices, communicating safety issues, safety training, Identifying workplace hazards, procedures for corrective action and recordkeeping.
+Incident prevention can be classified as a broad term that involves understanding your responsibilities, compliance with safe work practices, communicating safety issues, safety training, Identifying workplace hazards, procedures for corrective action and recordkeeping.
 All these efforts combine to prevent injuries and illnesses to members of the University community.
 For more information, please review the University Incident Prevention PIM #26 and Incident Reporting & Investigation PIM #27.

 Reporting an incident, no matter how minor, is vital to eliminating unsafe conditions and preventing reoccurrence.
 Each employee has the responsibility to report work-related injuries and illnesses immediately to their supervisor.
 The Environmental Health and Safety office (EHS) has designed incident and investigation reporting forms to facilitate the written communication and follow-up required after each incident occurs.
 If medical treatment is necessary, please escort employee to Student Health Center.

 - Fill out the appropriate Employee Incident Report and Supervisor complete Supervisor Investigation Report.